 Part 6 - Carry the Life of Sketches Into Finished Paintings

 The final challenge — and the most common.
 Your sketchbook is raw and alive.
 Your studio work loses something.
-Here is the three-stage process that bridges the gap.

 Over the last 5 blog posts we've worked through five of the most common challenges artists face when trying to abstract — the fears, the perfectionism, the detail obsession, the composition confusion, the overwhelm of the outdoors.
 This final blog we arrive at the challenge that is often named as the hardest of all.
 Not starting.
 Not even making.
 Keeping the energy alive all the way to the end.